Reporting OptionsDownload PDF flyer Title IX Initial Report Form (Online)

 Confidential Advocacy and Emotional Support Services

-CONFIDENTIAL support and resource options are available to students, faculty, and staff who experience sexual violence.
-If you choose to report, Samantha can assist survivors with all steps of Stony Brook's investigation/review process and Unversity Police investigation.
+CONFIDENTIAL resource for students who experience sexual violence.
+Samantha can assist survivors with support and resoruces on and off campus.
 Crisis support/emergency response is provided 24/7.

 Free student counseling is available 24/7: Between 9am and 5pm, visit the CAPS office, located on the second floor of the Student Health Service building, 1 Stadium Rd., next to Kenneth P. LaValle Stadium parking.